jomisica/optimum-gravatar-cache/README.md

 The plugin is able to use the WordPress gravatars as well as the BuddyPress plugin gravatars.

+## Dependencies
+This plugin depends on the following modules: php-gd php-curl

 ## Pros and Cons
 Whoever develops in general and for Wordpress in question knows that this one consumes quite a few resources.
 Any improvements that can be made through plugins will have consequences, good and bad.